Serving Amarillo, Canyon, Dalhart and the surrounding Texas Panhandle

 Everyone gets a headache from time to time.
 However, if you are experiencing headaches on a regular basis—especially headaches of the severe variety—it can be a sign of a more serious problem.

 Some individuals suffer from painful headaches of a severe intensity quite often.
 These headaches often are diagnosed as migraines.
-At the Esler Dental Group, however, we encounter many patients who complain they suffer from migraines when temporomandibular joint disorder is the actual cause of their headaches.
+At Advanced Dentistry of Amarillo, however, Dr. Trey H. Miller and Dr. Clinton L. Esler encounter many patients who complain they suffer from migraines when temporomandibular joint disorder is the actual cause of their headaches.

 Even if you have been diagnosed as having migraines, temporomandibular joint disorder (or TMJ for short) could be the cause.
 It is not uncommon for doctors to misdiagnose TMJ headaches as migraines.

 However, there is good news.
-If TMJ is the cause of your headaches, then the Esler Dental Group can provide relief.
+If TMJ is the cause of your headaches, then Advanced Dentistry of Amarillo can provide relief.
 Dr. Clinton Esler is experienced and highly trained in neuromuscular dentistry, a specialization of the dental field that focuses on the diagnosis and treatment of TMJ.

 How does TMJ cause headaches?